eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/e-pseudonyms-including-user-authentication-mechanism.md

 - **No Attestation Statement:** No attestation is given.
 Note that this does not give any guarantees for the Relying Party about the Authenticator they are interacting with.

-Please note that Article 5a (5) a) viii) of the [European Digital Identity Regulation] states "*European Digital Identity Wallets shall, in particular support common protocols and interfaces: ... for relying parties to verify the authenticity and validity of European Digital Identity Wallets;...*".
-The latter two forms of attestation do not align with this requirement.
-[Section 6.1](#61-topic-a-privacy-risks-and-mitigations)) discusses how the other three possibilities relate to previously identified privacy risks about user surveillance (see also [Topic A](./a-privacy-risks-and-mitigations.md)).
+[Section 6.1](#61-topic-a-privacy-risks-and-mitigations)) discusses how these three possibilities relate to previously identified privacy risks about user surveillance (see also [Topic A](./a-privacy-risks-and-mitigations.md)).

+Note that in the EUDIW ecosystem Wallet Unit Attestations (WUAs) as defined in [TS3](https://github.com/eu-digital-identity-wallet/eudi-doc-standards-and-technical-specifications/blob/main/docs/technical-specifications/ts3-wallet-unit-attestation.md) serve a similar purpose to these types of attestations but in relation to issuance of PIDs or other attestations.

 #### 5.2.4 Authentication